 Visit a wooded area where you can observe wind in the trees.
 Visit a dam, wind mill, water mill or waterfall.
 Fly a kite.
 Turn on an electric fan and put streamers in front of it.
 Make a campfire and cook over it.
 Observe storm damage on television news and weather reports.

-God's Spirit is not part of a human being, it is separate and God adds it to us.
+God's Spirit is not part of a human being, it is separate and He adds it to us.

 Make a pin wheel (Demonstrate that the wheel will not turn without the power of wind).
-Start two seedling plants - water one and withhold water from the other.
-(God's Spirit is necessary to give us life.
+Start two seedling plants - water one and withhold water from the other (our heavenly Father's Spirit is necessary to give us life.
 Without it we will wither and die).

 Parents, when you read this, pause, ask questions and get a response, especially when there are questions in the text, or where there are questions in the middle of the page.